rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 >  You will get a **reliable support team** to help you out at all times and detailed [documentation](https://rextheme.com/docs/WooCommerce-product-feed/) and [video tutorials](https://www.youtube.com/watch?v=WYRgnMFQGH8&list=PLelDqLncNWcVoPA7T4eyyfzTF0i_Scbnq).

-**Combine Multiple Attributes In The Feed**
+**👉 Combine Multiple Attributes In The Feed**

-You can now merge different attributes in a single attribute, to show in your woocommerce XML product feed.
+You can now merge different attributes in a single attribute, to show in your WooCommerce XML product feed.

-For example, in the product title you can add brand name to attract your targeted audience.
-This feature removes the hassle of manually doing it.
+*For example, in the **product title**, you can add a brand name to attract your targeted audience without manually changing it.*

-By combining different attributes, you can create more descriptive and keyword-rich product titles, which can help your products rank higher in search engines and attract more organic traffic to your sites.
+Create more descriptive and keyword-rich product titles, to help your products rank higher in search engines and attract more organic traffic to your sites.

-==ACF Support==
+==🌟 ACF Support 🌟==
 Get [Advanced Custom Fields (ACF)](https://wordpress.org/plugins/advanced-custom-fields/) plugin's custom fields support in Product Feed Manager For WooCommerce.

 You can not only generate feeds but also fetch custom images using ACF to your product feed easily without any hassle.

-==Localization & RTL Support==
+==🌟 Localization & RTL Support 🌟==

-*Right-to-left (RTL) Language Support*
+*👉 Right-to-left (RTL) Language Support*

 We have added support for right-to-left languages like Arabic and Hebrew.
 The user interface will automatically adjust for RTL languages.

-*Localization Support*
+*👉 Localization Support*

 All PHP code, JavaScript, and static content are now translatable, allowing for better localization and language support across the platform.